EmmanuelDemey/eslint-plugin-angular/docs/controller-as-vm.md

 The second parameter specifies the capture variable you want to use in your application.
 The third parameter can be a Regexp for identifying controller functions (when using something like Browserify)

+- The name that should be used for the view model.

 **Styleguide Reference**

 * [y032 by johnpapa - controllerAs with vm](https://github.com/johnpapa/angular-styleguide#style-y032)